noah-art3mis/crucible/README.md

 ## How to use

+1. Setup: `python -m venv venv`, `source venv/bin/activate`, `pip install -r requirements.txt`
 1. Set the models in `eval_models.py`, prompts in `eval_prompts.py` and variables in `eval_variables.py`.
+See section on parameters.
-1. Set grading style in `grading.py`.
-This is important.
+1. (Not implemented) Set grading style in `main.py`.
     - "binary": is either right or wrong
-    -   "qualitative": ask claude (to be implemented)
+    - "qualitative": ask claude
 1. Run `python eval.py`.
 1. Logs from the run will be in `output/<datetime>.yaml`.

 ## Parameters